-Rotorua New Zealand: What Is That Sulphur Smell?
+Rotorua New Zealand: Sulphur Smell and Geothermal Wonders

 When visiting Rotorua in New Zealand, you will certainly never forget where you are — the distinctive sulphurous smell lingers wherever you go.